Valence Modifications in Hygroscopic VI3 Degraded Crystals via Soft X-Ray Synchrotron Radiation: Results and discussion

 To capture more details of the valence state of V and further understand the role of the metallic centres in the chemical modification on the surface, we measured XAS spectra across the V \textit{L}\textsubscript{2,3} edges for both samples.
 Experimental spectra are shown in Fig.~\ref{fig:Fig2}.
 The lineshape of the as-cleaved spectrum follows expectations for a V\textsuperscript{3+} oxidation state, including all the pre-edge features (1-2) and (7-8) from empty \textit{t\textsubscript{2g}} states \cite{DeVita2022,Sant2023,DeVita2024}.
 Conversely, the aged sample presents an overall shift towards higher photon energies, as well as significant differences in lineshape.
 The main \textit{L}\textsubscript{3} peak (6) displays a shift of 1.6 eV compared to pristine VI\textsubscript{3} (4) and an overall skew towards high-energy components of the multiplet; the lineshape and bandwidth of the \textit{L}\textsubscript{2} edge is similarly altered; we also note the absence of well-defined pre-edge states.

 The results suggest a relevant change in the orbital configuration of V upon surface contamination.
-In particular, the lineshape of the aged sample displays similarities with 4+ and 5+ valence states, by comparison with absorption spectra of vanadates and vanadium oxides \cite{Abbate1993,Zimmermann1998,Wu2018,Polewczyk2023b}.
+In particular, the lineshape of the aged sample displays similarities with 4+ and 5+ valence states, by comparison with absorption spectra of vanadates and vanadium oxides \cite{Abbate1993,Zimmermann1998,Wu2018,Polewczyk2023b,DElia2024}.
 It is likely that this modification is significantly affecting more than the first atomic layer, since the probing depth of the technique amounts to \SIrange{4}{6}{\nano\metre} in the employed photon energy range \cite{Frazer2003}: this corresponds to around seven unit cells in the monoclinic phase, each composed of a double layer of VI\textsubscript{6} octahedra (space group $C2/m$, $c=\SI{6.9502\pm0.0004}{\angstrom}$ \cite{Tian2019}).

-During these XAS measurement, the surface conditions have been monitored by XPS surveys and core level spectra; no significant evolution was observed with all measurements taken for a photon flux $\approx\SI{0.28e10}{\photons\per\s}$ on the gold-plated mesh grid (see SI Fig.~S1).
-On the other hand, once the photon flux was increased up to $\approx\SI{2.40e10}{\photons\per\s}$, the lineshape of the XAS spectra changed dramatically, as displayed in Fig.~\ref{fig:Fig3}a.
+We note that no significant evolution takes place on the pristine VI\textsubscript{3} surface when low-flux X-rays ($\approx\SI{0.28e10}{\photons\per\s}$ on the gold-plated mesh grid) have been continuously shone on the sample for several hours (see SI Fig.~S1).
+Therefore, the electronic properties of as-cleaved VI\textsubscript{3} are unaltered by low-flux X-ray illumination.
+On the other hand, once the photon flux was increased up to $\approx\SI{2.40e10}{\photons\per\s}$, the lineshape of the XAS spectra on the aged sample changed dramatically, as displayed in Fig.~\ref{fig:Fig3}a.
 In particular, we notice a gradual increase of low-energy features of the spectrum, as well as, importantly, the appearance of pre-edge signals.
 This change is not a transient effect, as decreasing the flux does not result in a recovery of the high-energy features.
-Conversely, when probing another spot on the sample surface, the previous lineshape is retrieved (SI, Fig.~S2).These are indicators of a local effect of soft X-ray irradiation on the exposed area of the crystal, which amounts to a chemical modification of the superficial bonds between the crystal and oxygen contaminants.
+Conversely, when probing another spot on the sample surface, the previous lineshape is retrieved (SI, Fig.~S2).
+These are indicators of a local effect of soft X-ray irradiation on the exposed area of the partially hydrated crystal surface, which amounts to a chemical modification of the surface bonds between the crystal and adsorbates.